organisciak/BookwormDB/STATIC/README.md

 Major early contributions were made by Martin Camacho, Billy Janitsch, Neva Cherniavsky, Erez Aiden, Ben Schmidt, Matt Nicklay, and JB Michel.

+Funding and institutional supported has been provided by the Harvard Cultural Observatory, the Digital Public Library of America, Northeastern University, and Rice University.

 ## Styleguide

 I'm going to try to use `Bookworm` (capitalized) to refer to the project as a whole and the overall project, and `bookworm` (lowercase) as a way to describe individual installations.